rusinikita/blog/content/page/teamsites/index.md

 ## Share dev builds and tools

-You can upload site files by hands or use CI:
+You can upload site files manually or using CI:

 1. Dev builds;
 2. storybook.js interactive docs;
-3. Share review link to customer;
+3. Share review link to a customer;
-4. View downloading statistic.
+4. View download statistics.

 ![storybook.js docs](can_do_dev_builds.png)
 {{< /tab >}}